Caesars fends off challenge to control of its huge bankruptcy

 The parent is controlled by private equity firms Apollo Global Management LLC and TPG Capital Management, which created Caesars from the $30.8 billion leveraged buyout of Harrah’s Entertainment in 2008.

-The parent company, which is not bankrupt, has said the operating unit was paid fairly for the property transfers.
-Goldgar has ordered an independent examiner to review the deals.
-(Reporting by Tracy Rucinski in Chicago.
+Reporting by Tracy Rucinski in Chicago.
 Writing by Tom Hals in Wilmington, Delaware.
-Editing by Andre Grenon)
+Editing by Andre Grenon